 - Periodic Portfolio Adjustment (Auto Optimization).
 While the initial batch of orders could render your portfolio unrecognizable, Blooom’s periodic portfolio adjustments take a much lighter touch, rebalancing holdings that have grown over- or underweight due to market movements.
 There’s no set schedule for these periodic adjustments, but fiduciaries typically rebalance client portfolios every one to two quarters.
 Again, Blooom places trades on your behalf.
 You don’t even have to log into your 401(k) or IRA directly if you don’t have time.

-For $250 per year, Blooom allows you to enroll as many retirement plans as you’d like for one flat fee.
-This tier also comes with priority access to in-house advisors via live chat.
-At this price point, you can start to think about replacing your full-time financial advisor, provided the rest of your financial life doesn’t have too many moving pieces.
+At this price point, which works out to a monthly fee of about $35, you can start to think about replacing your full-time financial planner or financial advisor — provided the rest of your financial life doesn’t have too many moving pieces.

 Blooom’s top selling points include its status as a sworn fiduciary, no minimum account size requirement, no obligation to opt into a paid plan, and human advisors on call for paying customers.